-Today is the 8th anniversary of my Dad’s passing.
+Today is the anniversary of my Dad’s passing.
 The day is as vivid as ever, and I feel like he was here yesterday.
-I knows many of you can relate.
+I know many of you can relate.
 I read this at his funeral.
 It’s deeply personal, but not meant to be kept to myself.
 God revealed so much to me during that time, and when God shows up…it’s hard not to share.
-This is also the moment that I realized God expected me to use words to communicate all my random thoughts to friends, family, and the passing stranger on the internet highway.
+This is also the moment that I realized God expected me to use words to communicate all my random thoughts to friends, family, and the passing stranger on the internet highway. 🙂

 Good Morning, the family and I want to thank you all for being here.
 Wes, my Dad, always said that funerals were for the living.
 He was right.
 He knew he wouldn’t be here today.
 He was also known for saying, “People should get their flowers while they’re alive, not just at the end.”, and that’s how he lived.
-Dad always made sure that we knew how much he loved us.
-He had special names for all of us kids.
+Dad always made sure we knew how much he loved us.
+He had special names for all us kids.
 I was ‘Princess’.
 He liked to buy little sparkly gifts for me on special occasions.
 He said a princess needed jewelry, and who was I to argue?

 Anyone who knew him heard about his family, certainly about his grandsons.
 I’ve heard it said, “No one is as crazy about their kids and grandkids as Wes.”
 Well, that was true.
 He gave everything he could to all of us.